adi2207/owm-client/README.md

-# HSBC Test
+# OWM Client

-Generate count of cities starting with a given letter
+Generate count of cities starting with a given letter.

 ## Prerequisites

-- Make sure Java 8 or higher is installed configured into Environment variable.
+- Java 8 or higher
-- Make sure to install maven and configure into Environment variable.
-- Make sure to install Node and configure into Environment variable.
+- Maven
+- Tomcat / Eclipse
+- Node v12.13.0+

 ## Getting Started

-- Once you have cloned the repository, you need to start the backend server by importing the hsbc-be/test-backend project in eclipse IDE.

-- Right-click on TestBackendApplication.java
+- Fork the repository.
+- Start the backend server.
-Run As > Java Application
+- For eclipse users: Setup any open port in application.properties (default 8083), Click Run As > Java Application.
+- For tomcat users: Generate war by `mvn package` command in backend folder, copy it in tomcat directory and setup connection port in config file.
+- Server can be access through the configured url default: http://localhost:<port>

-- Runs the backend server on http://localhost:8083
+- Start the frontend serve

-- To start the frontend service, you need to first run `npm install` from the hsbc-fe project root directory.
-This will install all of the dependencies for you, once this is complete you can run the application by running `npm start`.
+- Run `npm install` in frontend directory to install all the dependencies.
+- Run `npm start` to bring up the applicaiton.

 - Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-- The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+- For dev environment you can setup the backend server url in proxy in package.json. (default:http://localhost:8083)

 ## Authors